picpic2013/Promptus/README.md

 # Promptus: Representing Real-World Video as Prompts for Video Streaming

-This is the official implementation of the paper Promptus: Can Prompts Streaming Replace Video Streaming with Stable Diffusion, which represents real-world videos with a series of "prompts" for delivery and employs Stable Diffusion to generate pixel-aligned videos at the receiver.
+This is the official implementation of the paper Promptus: Representing Real-World Video as Prompts for Video Streaming, which represents real-world videos with a series of "prompts" for delivery and employs Stable Diffusion to generate pixel-aligned videos at the receiver.

 ![teaser1](docs/imgs/main_pic.png)